andrewt3000/MachineLearning/transformer.md

 In practice, each head has its own set of learnable projection matrices ($W_Q, W_K, W_V$).
 So multiple heads allows the model analyze many patterns in parallel.
 Heads are concatenated and combined into a single output.

 - In attention is all you need, layer normalization is added after each network.
-Layer norm is to stabilizes and therefor accelerates training by preventing exploading and vanishing gradient problems.
+Layer norm stabilizes and therefor accelerates training by mitigating exploding and vanishing gradient issues.

 - **label Smoothing** is a regularization technique that prevents a model from becoming overly confident in its predictions.